This story was inspired by the early days of my career, while working at the legendary top corporate trainer for Tony Robbins.

 TWEET: nothing great leaves my life without something better replacing it @iamniurka

 PS… I’m inspired to hear your thoughts, and about your experiences and how you navigated them on the comments below.
-Your words could make an impact, and be the turning point in someone’s life.
+Your words can make an impact, and be the turning point in someone’s life.
 Share <3.
+Let’s connect.